FaiusNahin/A_Charity_Foundation/README.md

 ### `A Charity Foundation`

-If you run this app you will find a Charity Foundation which is works \
+If you run this app you will find a Charity Foundation which is works for\
-for Child Education Development from diffrent Countries.
+Child Education Development from diffrent Countries.

-### `npm test`
+### `Donor List`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+You also see some honorable Dnor's of our Fundation.\
+This group of poeple works with us for almost 1.5 years.

-### `npm run build`
+### `Donation`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Our Donor's are made some charity for Child Learning.\
+If you want do some charity you are also welcomed!!